umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \item{public health authority and wildlife/national park control authority and livestock/crop farmer 1. spatially detect disease or damage 2. change state of a subset of the population}
 \end{itemize}}

-\section{\sffamily Distributed state networks}

-The distributed state network archetype refers to simulation environments whose bidirectional state partition graph topology is completely arbitrary, requiring no particular connectivity structure at all.
+The _distributed state network archetype_ refers to simulation environments whose bidirectional state partition graph topology is completely arbitrary, requiring no particular connectivity structure at all.
 Each state partition in this archetype typically refers to the same type of real-world node, object or sub-model.
 Due to the flexibility in topological structure, this archetype is well-suited to 'network' models of realistic phenomena.
 We have illustrated the state partition graph which fits into this category in Fig.~\ref{fig:state-partition-graph-distributed-state-networks}.

 \begin{figure}[h]
 \centering